Strategic Development and Offtake Partnership · Syrian Arab Republic

 Chief Financial Officer · Mine and Plant Operations Manager

-Both senior appointments are under active recruitment and will be confirmed before commencement of Phase 1 capital deployment.
+Both senior appointments are under active recruitment and will be confirmed in conjunction with the selected strategic partner before commencement of Stage 1 capital deployment.

 Direct contact